wevote/WebAppPublic/docs/README_MAC_SIMPLIFIED_INSTALL.md

      **Note July 2022 if this fails due to `psycopg2-binary` requiring `pg_config` (which is installed with postgres), install Postgres first then come back and do the pip3 install -r requirements.txt` command.**

      If this installation succeeds with no missing libraries, or other compiler errors, we are almost done.
-If this installation fails, please ask for help.
+If this installation fails, you might need to comment out all lines in the requirements.txt file that have the comment `# recommend engine` on the end of the line, and then run the command above again.

 ## Install and set up PostgreSQL and pgAdmin4